felixge/faster-than-c/README.md

 <img width="640" src="./faster-than-c/raw/master/figures/mysql2-vs-poc/pngs/heap-total.png">

 So, chances are good that v8 is making the wrong call by growing the heap total here.
 There is also a good chance I'm still doing something stupid.

 Either way, I have identified a significant problem in my quest for performance and I can now try to fix it.

-And that's why you should properly analyze your benchmark data.
+And now you know almost everything there is to know about writing high performance JavaScript:

+* Collect data
+* Analyze it
+* Find problems
+* Fix them
+* Repeat

 That's all I got.
 Thank you.